WomensLaw serves and supports all survivors.

 Step 1: Go to the superior court and fill out the forms.

-Go to the courthouse to fill out and file the appropriate forms.
+You can go to the superior court to fill out the appropriate forms or you can get them on our GU Download Court Forms page.
 To find the contact information for the superior court, go to our GU Courthouse Locations page.
-You can ask the court clerk for the forms but if you want to look at the forms ahead of time, go to our GU Download Court Forms page.
 A victim advocate is allowed to help you prepare your petition for an abuse protection order1 or you can consult with an attorney.
 To find help in your area, go to our GU Places that Help page.

 On the forms, you will be the “petitioner” and the abuser will be the “respondent.”
 Write briefly about the most recent incidents of violence, using descriptive language - words like “slapping,” hitting,” “grabbing,” threatening,” etc. - that fits your situation.
 Include details and dates, if possible.